Thomega35/VV-ESIR-TP3/exercises/balanced-strings.md

 4.

-First of all, we needed to find a way to launch Pit, for that I decided to use Intellij extension.
+First of all, we needed to find a way to launch Pit, for that we decided to use Intellij extension.

 As you can see on the image the mutation score is 87%.
-It rests 3 mutantes alives :
+It remains 3 mutantes alives :

 ![image info](./images/pit_res.png)